moosch/node-express-starter/src/controllers/README.md

 Once the service call(s) are resolved, the controller constructs the appropriate response.

 It's also a place to handle any specific error types for that request path.

+This application uses `Error`s as values, which some believe to be an antipattern, but I like the way Golang does it, and I feel it works effectively to explicitly handle error types.